Launched in 2017-2018, New Yorkers now have a new, affordable way to travel between waterfront communities throughout the city with NYC Ferry.

 Over the past several years, NYCEDC has undertaken a number of studies and pilot projects that helped us to determine the landings, routes, and service characteristics that would best support NYC Ferry expansion.
 These include:

-- The Environmental Impact Statement, which is available through CEQR Access – search by CEQR number (15DME009Y) or by the previous project name (Citywide Ferry Service)
+- The Environmental Impact Statement for the 2017 and 2018 landings, which is available through CEQR Access – search by CEQR number (15DME009Y) or by the previous project name (Citywide Ferry Service)

-- Our 2013 Citywide Ferry Study, which investigated the potential for ferry service at nearly 60 sites throughout the City
+- The 2013 Citywide Ferry Study, which investigated the potential for ferry service at nearly 60 sites throughout the City

 - The East River Ferry service, which began as a pilot in 2011 and has since been made permanent due to overwhelming success